 Tour operators, destinations and hotels nominate themselves by completing a six-page application.
 CNT then sorts through the nominees and delivers pertinent information on the finalists to the judges.
 As judges, we receive detailed information including the original application, but have no opportunity to visit the sites first-hand.

 Having served as a judge for various eco-related award programs over the past few years, my impression of this particular process was mostly positive.
 I believe that the award-winning establishments had done enough to deserve the Conde Nast kudos and that CNT is to be commended for their coverage and handling of tourism.
 What was missing was transparency during the longlist period.
 There was no way to listen to seek out other viewpoints on the merits or faults of the nominees.

 In the past decade, I have won numerous awards for my work and in particular for the Planeta website.
 The most recent was the 2010 Innovation Award from the International Ecotourism Society.
-What I liked about the award was the ability to self-nominate and the fact that the organizers posted the nominees and then the short list in real-time.
+What I liked was that the organizers posted the nominees and then the short list in real-time.
 On top of this the announcement was made several weeks prior to the ceremony.
 This is key in generating some ‘buzz’ before attending a conference.

 Other awards I’ve received include Mexico’s Silver Lens (Lente de Plata)

 Colibri Ecotourism Award: In 2000 Canyon Travel President Emilio Kifuri surprised me with the good news that he wanted to give me a sizeable fund to disburse to worthy pioneers of ecotourism in Mexico.
 In 2010 there was no financial support, but the award continued.
 For background, consult the short history of the Colibri Award.